JSenpai/require-worker/README.md

 Nodejs 6.0 or greater is required.
 This project is written with ES6 features

-Warning: This is currently in pre-release.
-It is not production-ready.
+Warning: This is currently not production-ready.
 Not all planned features are implemented yet.

-Install the pre-release module via [NPM][npm-url]
+Install the module via [NPM][npm-url]
 ```
 npm install require-worker --save
 ```